[Cont’d from Part 1] … A cashless economy presents major problems, which may be traced out using an analogy. I ask the champions of no cash:

 Too alarmist a scenario?
 Maybe, but still, it doesn’t answer the question: What would you do on the off-chance the shit hit the fan and your irreplaceable family pictures were lost?

-It goes without saying, I continue, that to store them somewhere where you have no physical access to them, no real control over what happens to them is a poor, ill-thought-out decision.
-A sincerely bad strategy.
+It goes without saying, I continue, that to store them somewhere where you have no physical access to them, no real control over what happens to them is a risky decision, if not a bad strategy.

 The champions of the cashless economy smirk.
 By this token, they say, we should do away with banks.